PlexRipper/Docs/src/content/faq/index.md

 It "should" however work with all browsers, except ancient ones like Internet Explorer and trash ones like Safari.
 Don't expect support for either of those.

-## I tried to use my username to setup my Plex account in PlexRipper but it's not working?
+## I tried to use my username to set up my Plex account in PlexRipper, but it's not working?

 Make sure that the "Allow username to be used when signing in" is checked.